Enable Location

 Xianren Bridge, Natural limestone arch in Guangxi Province, China

-The natural arch spans 121.9 meters across the Buliu River, making it the longest natural arch span measured and documented in the world.
+Xianren Bridge is a natural limestone arch spanning the Buliu River in northern Guangxi.
+The arch measures 121.9 meters across, making it the longest documented natural arch span in the world.

 Natural stone arches and rock holes